JoshDoody/fsn/_posts/2016-04-01-salary-negotiation-email-sample.md

 That is a kind sign-off _and_ it makes clear that the next action is with your recruiter since you have now counter offered.
 The ball is in their court!

+After you write your own salary negotiation email, send it to a couple friends or family members for review.
+They might find typos or suggest some ways you can tighten it up or make it better.
+You can always remove the specific details of your job offer and counter offer if you’re not comfortable sharing them.

+## <a name="common-questions"></a> Common questions about writing a salary negotiation email

+Here are some of the most common questions about writing a salary negotiation email.

+### How much should I counter offer?

+This is extremely dependent on your specific situation, but the general answer is somewhere between 10% and 20% above their offer.

+If you need help deciding how much to counter offer, or which dimension(s) to counter on, then [Salary Negotiation Mastery](/salary-negotiation-mastery/) could be right for you!

+### What happens after I counter offer?

+The short answer is that your recruiter will probably call you pretty quickly (often within just a few minutes) to respond.
+You'll want to be ready for that call so you know what to do, and this article has tips to help you prep for this stage of your negotiation: [How to negotiate salary: 9 tips from a pro salary negotiator](/salary-negotiation-guide/).

+### What if they rescind my offer when I negotiate?

+This almost never happens.
+If it _does_ happen, it's a serious red flag about the company you are negotiating with and you might want to consider waiting for a better opportunity.
+Read about this red flag and others here: [Are you sure you want to accept that job offer?
+Avoid these red flags](/red-flags-you-should-not-accept-a-job-offer/)

+### How many times can I go back and forth asking for more?

+Two or three requests is the sweet spot.
+Any more than that and you might start to affect your reputation within your new company.

+[Salary Negotiation Mastery](/salary-negotiation-mastery/) will walk you through how to decide what to ask for and how to know when you have negotiated the best possible compensation.

+## Salary negotiation email templates you can use to negotiate salary

+Here are some salary negotiation email templates you can use to negotiate your job offer.

-## <a name="ask-for-time-template"></a>First things first: Ask for time to consider the job offer
+### <a name="ask-for-time-template"></a>First things first: Ask for time to consider the job offer

-Hopefully you're convinced that you should negotiate your salary and that a counter offer email is the way to go.

-Where to begin?
-The first thing you should do is ask for some time to consider the job offer so that you can regroup and use this article to write a compelling salary negotiation email.
+As soon as you get your offer, the first thing you should do is ask for some time to consider the job offer so that you can regroup and use this article to write a compelling salary negotiation email.

 Your job offer will probably be of the *informal* variety, and you'll either be told the details on a phone call with a hiring manager or recruiter, or the details will be emailed to you.